 Second, open your Broadcast on a different computer, and make somebody sit before Xbox, and ask the person to speak.
 You should be able to hear his or her voice.

 In case your Xbox One is shared with your family, you will have to make sure you’ve allowed sharing content with Kinect or another camera in Privacy & online safety > Xbox Live privacy > View details & customize > Game content.
 If you do not enable this, and you have family member signed in the console, you won’t be able to use it.
 Either you give permission or you sign them out every time you use this feature.

 When Microsoft initially rolled out this feature, there was no support for Webcam Audio.
-Consumers had to rely on headsets and external microphone to get this done.
+Consumers had to rely on headsets and external microphones to get this done.
 Microsoft did talk about this, and they believed then that since Webcams don’t offer voice cancellation, like Kinect, they didn’t support it.
-Now Microphone works both during streaming, and Skype call.
+Now Microphone works both during streaming, and Skype calls.
 Notice the Toggle for Microphone is on.

 That said, Webcam Microphone still doesn’t work anywhere in Xbox One, especially in party chat which is very very annoying.
 You will have to use an external microphone with an Elite Controller to get this resolved.